 Can Anyone Contribute to a Roth IRA?

-I’m Gen Y. Isn’t it always best to contribute to a Roth IRA?
+Isn’t it always best to contribute to a Roth IRA?

-Generally, I think having some tax-deferred money (in a 401(k) or IRA) and some money in a Roth is a good thing because it will allow you to have different “tax buckets” in which to pull your money from in retirement.
-The higher your tax bracket the more I encourage you to contribute to a 401(k) whereas if you’re in a lower tax bracket, I highly encourage you to contribute to a Roth IRA.
+Generally, I think having some tax-deferred money in a 401(k) or IRA and some money in a Roth is a good thing, because it will allow you to have different tax buckets to pull from in retirement.
+The higher your current tax bracket, the more I encourage you to contribute more to a 401(k), whereas if you’re in a lower tax bracket, I’d encourage you to contribute more to a Roth IRA.